MrHaribo/mrharibo.github.io/quickreference/index.md

 ![launch-utility-game](LaunchUtilityGame.PNG "MicroNet Game Launch Utility")

 1. **Run/Debug Enabled Services Native:** Runs or Debugs all services which have the **Enabled** checkbox checked.
-The services are started as an Eclipse Launch Group wich was promoted to the Eclipse Standard Package with the Latest **Oxygen** Release.
+The services are started as an Eclipse Launch Group which was promoted to the Eclipse Standard Package with the Latest **Oxygen** Release.
 Be sure to have this version installed when using Native Game Launch Configurations.
 2. **Generate Game Pom:** Updates the Game Application pom.xml file and adds all **Enabled** services as child projects.
 This is helpful to build the hole game at once using Maven.
 The Game Application pom.xml is used to execute the *Build Game Pom* Launch Action 5.
 3. **Generate Game Compose:** Updates the Game Application docker-compose file which can be used to containerize the whole Game Application at once.
 All enabled services are added to the Game Compose File.
 The Game Compose file is used to execute the *Build Game Compose* Launch Action 6.
 4. **Build Full Game:** Performs a complete build of the game which includes a Maven build of all *Enabled* services followed by a docker-compose build.